$75-million National Strategy to Combat Human Trafficking announced, Special Advisor appointed

 A first step was included in Budget 2018, which provided $14.51 million over five years and $2.89 million per year ongoing for the new Canadian Human Trafficking Hotline for victims and survivors in need of services and support.
 The hotline is a national, multilingual (200 languages, including 27 Indigenous languages), 24/7/365 service operated by the Canadian Centre to End Human Trafficking, a national charitable organization.

-Building on that work, today, on behalf of the Minister of Public Safety and Emergency Preparedness, the Honourable Ralph Goodale, the Minister of International Development and Minister for Women and Gender Equality, the Honourable Maryam Monsef, highlighted the Government of Canada's new National Strategy to Combat Human Trafficking supported by a further financial commitment of $57.22 million over five years and then $10.28 million a year on-going.
+Building on that work, today the Minister of Public Safety and Emergency Preparedness, the Honourable Ralph Goodale, announced the Government of Canada's new National Strategy to Combat Human Trafficking supported by a further financial commitment of $57.22 million over five years and then $10.28 million a year on-going.
 The new Strategy takes a whole-of-government approach that will:

 - empower victims and survivors to regain self-confidence and control over their lives;